peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 * `boolean getCtap2Canonical()`<br>
- Gets a value indicating whether CBOR objects:  When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
+ Gets a value indicating whether CBOR objects:  When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication (WebAuthn).
 When decoding, are checked for compliance with the CTAP2 canonical encoding form.
 In this form, CBOR tags are not used, map keys are written out in a canonical order, a maximum depth of four levels of arrays and/or maps is allowed, duplicate map keys are not allowed when decoding, and floating-point numbers are written out in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
 * `boolean getResolveReferences()`<br>
  Gets a value indicating whether to resolve references to sharable objects